flix/book/src/effects-and-handlers.md

 `Some(heads) :: Some(tails) :: None :: Nil`.
 If, on the other hand, we handle
 `Exc` "last" then the whole computation fails with `None`.

+### Effects Handlers and Monads

+Flix supports effect handlers and [monads](./monadic-for-yield.md) because we want to support both styles of programming:

+- If you want to program with pure data using `Option`s, `Result`s, and `Validation`s using monadic syntax, you can do that.
+- If you prefer to program with effect handlers, you can do that.

+Flix gives you the power to define your own applicative functors and monads, and to use syntactic sugar for them.
+But Flix also gives you the power to define your own effects and handlers, and use that instead.
+The choice is yours.

+That said, the Flix Standard Library is biased towards using `Option`s and `Result`s over effects.
+On the other hand, Flix has no built in `IO` monad, and instead uses effects for interoperability with Java.

 ### Polymorphic Effects

 The Flix type and effect system does not yet support polymorphic effects.[^1]